Frequently Asked Questions

 End of first semester video submissions: due March 2023

-At the halfway point of the Technology Infusion Grand Challenge, the top ten teams who will receive investment will be announced.
-Teams who do not win an investment at halfway point will be given specific feedback and encouraged to push their concept and solution harder.
+At the halfway point of the Technology Infusion Grand Challenge, the top teams who will receive investment will be announced.
+Teams who do not win an investment at the halfway point will be given specific feedback and encouraged to push their concept and solution harder.
 They will be considered for the final judging if they demonstrate significant progress.
 A letter of support acknowledging your participation signed by the Head of Department of your Institution is required before the transfer of the investment award to selected teams.
 Teams moving forward without an investment are also required to provide a letter of support.